nkravella/lyrics/README.md

 36 *Thaavikolla mattum thaan*

-**But for the purpose of marriage** (thaavi = turmeric laced thread / necklace that formalizes the Hindu wedding ceremony)
+**But for the purpose of marriage...** (thaavi = turmeric laced thread tied around the woman's neck that formalizes the Hindu wedding ceremony)

 37 *Thani thaniyae thedugindrom*